stevengcooper/Data-Structure-for-a-Development-Team/README.md

 ## Description

-The data structure allows a developer to enter a time entry for every task completed on a project, and to document the structure of the developer's grouping as well as the client.
-The user as well as the development team are allowed to comment on the client, project, and industry they are working on.
+Program allows your Team to document every step toward completion of a project, which makes your Billing department's job easier.
+You know who is working on what and how much time you can bill the Client for.

 ## Follow your Team's progress from Start to Finish:
   1. Document every step of every Project: